goastian/midori-desktop/testing/perfdocs/generated/raptor-metrics.rst

 Contentful Speed Index
 ======================
-Similar to SpeedIndex, except that it uses the contentfulness of a frame to determine visual completeness instead of the histogram differences.
+Similar to SpeedIndex, except that it uses the contentfulness of a frame to determine visual completeness, rather than relying on histogram differences.
 The contentfulness is determined by calculating the number of edges found in the frame.
 A lower number of edges detected gives a smaller contentfulness value (and a smaller visually complete value).

   * **Aliases**: ContentfulSpeedIndex